yairpod/SEAPATH_CentOS_Stream_Kickstart/README-vms.md

 ### Create the VMs

 Use 1 ISO and the 2 disks for each VM.
-Use “vm_example.xml” as a template for the VM.
+Use “virtualized_node_example.xml” as a template for the VM.

 Modify the path to disks and the iso based on the VM.